Sight is the sense people fear losing the most, yet many of us don’t know how to look after our eyes.

 Regular eye tests are important for all the family, young and old, because they can detect a range of health conditions before they become serious.
 One in five people will live with sight loss in their lifetime despite at least half of all cases being avoidable.
 Having an eye test can be the first step to saving your sight.

-In National Eye Health Week, from Monday 24 to Sunday 30 September 2018, charities, organisations and health professionals working in the sight loss sector will join together to raise awareness of eye health and the importance of having regular eye tests.
+Each September in National Eye Health Week, charities, organisations and health professionals working in the sight-loss sector work together to promote the importance of good eye health and regular eye tests for everyone.

 For more information, the NHS website gives detailed advice on eye health ranging from eye safety to caring for a black eye.